-Canvas is the University of Denver’s new Learning Management System (LMS), which will replace Blackboard over the course of the 2014-2015 academic year.
-After Spring quarter, 2015, Canvas will be the university’s only LMS.
+Canvas is the University of Denver’s new Learning Management System (LMS), which replaced Blackboard over the course of the 2014-2015 academic year.
 Canvas is currently available to all DU instructors who have classes listed on the course schedule.

 Canvas login page: https://canvas.du.edu

 - Intuitive interface